alexwlchan/alexwlchan.net/src/_posts/2021/2021-10-06-readmes-for-open-science.md

 {%
-  slide
-  :deck => "ols_readme", :slide => 3,
+  slide_image2
+  filename="slide3.png"
-  :alt => "Two vertical stacks of white paper sitting side-by-side.
+  alt="Two vertical stacks of white paper sitting side-by-side.
 Between the two stacks is a gap which fades to black.
-A few of the pages have tabs with numbers or labels scribbled on them, but there's no clear structure."
+A few of the pages have tabs with numbers or labels scribbled on them, but there's no clear structure." caption="Photo by <a href="https://pixabay.com/photos/files-paper-office-paperwork-stack-1614223/">myrfa on Pixabay</a>.
+Used under CC0."
 %}
-  Photo by <a href="https://pixabay.com/photos/files-paper-office-paperwork-stack-1614223/">myrfa on Pixabay</a>.
-  Used under CC0.
-{% endslide %}

 But being thrown into a new repository of code is pretty hard!